moliver28/research-handbook/content/handbook/marketing/readmes/michael-friedrich.md

 I enjoy connecting with team members on [LinkedIn](https://www.linkedin.com/in/dnsmichi/), and amplifying your voice into my network (hiring, product/engineering insights, marketing, etc.).
 Tips for social media messaging are documented in the [Developer Advocacy on Social Media handbook](https://handbook.gitlab.com/handbook/marketing/developer-relations/developer-advocacy/social-media/).
 I'm mostly active on social media, but I have push notifications disabled on my mobile.
 I'm not good at responding to many private messages or connection requests, so using a different channel is more efficient.
 I uninstall social media apps during vacations to relax and maintain my mental health.

 My private mobile number is in my Slack profile.
 Please do not share it with anyone, as I don't want to receive spam calls or phishing attempts.
 If a web form asks for a phone number, use the [company phone number](https://handbook.gitlab.com/handbook/communication/#company-phone-number) instead.
 You can connect with me through WhatsApp, Telegram, or Signal, which is more reliable for location sharing, dinner coordination, and private pictures.

 I do not have Slack installed on my mobile unless I am traveling for events.
 If an incident is urgent, text me on my private mobile.

 ## Expertise

+In [my career](https://www.linkedin.com/in/dnsmichi/#experience), I studied hardware/software engineering, debugged networks, hardware packet filters and DNS, and learned how services behave differently on Linux, Unix and Windows.
+I enjoy debugging and troubleshooting in production - therefore I run cloud VMs, containers, Kubernetes, Raspberry Pi, Arduino boards to keep me in practice, learning and building in public.
+Depending on the audience, I create [GitLab blog posts](https://about.gitlab.com/blog/authors/dnsmichi/) or write about it on my [personal blog](https://dnsmichi.at).

-I love creating tutorials, workshops, and trainings about GitLab use cases and new technologies - the 5-minute success moment is key.
-At my previous company, I authored their GitLab training from scratch, and continued building [workshops in my role as Developer Advocate at GitLab](https://handbook.gitlab.com/handbook/marketing/developer-relations/developer-advocacy/projects/#workshops).
-I also run Linux on cloud VMs, containers, Kubernetes, and Raspberry Pis in production.
-This keeps me actively learning and building in public, and depending on the audience, I create [GitLab blog posts](https://about.gitlab.com/blog/authors/dnsmichi/) or write about it on my [personal blog](https://dnsmichi.at).
+I love creating tutorials, workshops, and trainings about GitLab use cases and new technologies - the 5-minute success moment is key for me.
+At my previous company, I authored their GitLab and Git training from scratch, and continued building [workshops in my role as Developer Advocate at GitLab](https://handbook.gitlab.com/handbook/marketing/developer-relations/developer-advocacy/projects/#workshops).

 I usually try to understand the big picture and always want to look behind the curtain.
+I am interested in many cloud-native and DevSecOps technologies, but often reduce my scope after understanding the basics, blockers, and challenges.
+For example, I was fascinated by Chaos Engineering and WebAssembly in FY23 but found it hard to build a business case for it, after creating talks and workshops, for example at [KubeCon EU 2022](https://dnsmichi.at/talks/#kubecon-eu-2022-from-monitoring-to-observability-left-shift-your-slos-with-chaos).
+I also invested in [learning eBPF in FY24](https://o11y.love/topics/ebpf/#learning-resources) and created [workshops for GitLab Summit 2024](https://gitlab.com/gitlab-da/workshops/gitlab-summit-2024) to share the knowledge with team members, but did not identify an immediate business impact for the Observability group, and paused the efforts.

 GitLab Duo and AI required me to learn everything from scratch again.
 Finding a strategy to learn and scheduling coffee chats with product and engineering team members allowed me to expand my expertise.
 This also led to the [GitLab Duo Coffee Chat on YouTube](https://www.youtube.com/playlist?list=PL05JrBw4t0Kp5uj_JgQiSvHw1jQu0mSVZ), a boring solution to help customers with real-world scenarios.
-I am interested in many cloud-native and DevSecOps technologies, but often reduce my scope after understanding the basics, blockers, and challenges.
-For example, I invested in [learning eBPF in FY24](https://o11y.love/topics/ebpf/#learning-resources) and created [workshops for GitLab Summit 2024](https://gitlab.com/gitlab-da/workshops/gitlab-summit-2024) to share the knowledge with team members, but did not identify an immediate business impact for the Observability group, and paused the efforts.
-[Researching GitLab Duo with embedded use cases](https://gitlab.com/gitlab-com/marketing/developer-relations/developer-advocacy/developer-advocacy-meta/-/issues/415) and [GitLab Duo prompts and challenges](https://gitlab.com/gitlab-com/marketing/developer-relations/developer-advocacy/developer-advocacy-meta/-/issues/405) took priority in FY25.
+[Researching GitLab Duo with embedded use cases](https://gitlab.com/gitlab-com/marketing/developer-relations/developer-advocacy/developer-advocacy-meta/-/issues/415) and [GitLab Duo prompts and challenges](https://gitlab.com/gitlab-com/marketing/developer-relations/developer-advocacy/developer-advocacy-meta/-/issues/405) took priority in FY25, and excite me every day in close collaboration with customers.

 I thrive in areas where I am not an expert, and someone has asked for help, providing a real use case.
 For example, GitLab Duo adoption in a customer environment requires me to learn Java Spring Boot.
 My knowledge about GitLab features continuously sources from helping users on the [GitLab Community Forum](https://forum.gitlab.com/u/dnsmichi/activity).
 I also help maintain the [GitLab handbook backend](https://gitlab.com/groups/gitlab-com/content-sites/-/group_members?with_inherited_permissions=exclude) and engage in [CI/CD components initiatives](https://gitlab.com/components).